holzman/fnal-art/README.md

 the configuration management tool, and thus should not call up into the higher level system.

-This specific `remove-ups` branch removes calls to the `ups` system and wrappings of other FNAL specific tools in the CMake scripts for Art.
+This specific `remove-ups-1.11.3` branch removes calls to the `ups` system and wrappings of other FNAL specific tools in the CMake scripts for Art.
 It also makes use of the [FNALCore](https://github.com/LBNE/FNALCore) project to simplify the use of Art's FNAL supplied dependencies.